Whistling warbler: Diet and foraging

 Whistling warblers forage at low heights usually from the ground to 4 m, and at most 15 m.
 They can be found foraging on large rocks along streams, boulders, and decayed logs.
 They feed on insects, herbaceous plants, and occasionally lizards.
 While foraging they hop from branch to branch with a "cocked tail".
 The whistling warbler often flicks this "cocked tail" swiftly when observed foraging.

 Status

 The whistling warbler is listed as endangered by the IUCN Red List due to its highly restricted and decreasing habitat and its negative population trend.
-There are currently estimated to be 3,000-5,000 individuals in the wild.
+There are currently estimated to be 3,000–5,000 individuals in the wild.
 Some portions of the warblers remaining habitat are inaccessible to humans.
-They are vulverable to volcanic eruptions; Mount Soufriére has erupted twice since 1900.
+They are vulnerable to volcanic eruptions; Mount Soufriére has erupted twice since 1900.
 Both volcanic activity and deforestation for sugarcane have decreased the whistling warbler's population by around 50%.
 They have begun to re-inhabit Le Soufriére and currently occupy an area of about 90 km^{2}.